Where is God,

-Solomon asked over thirty questions in Ecclessiastes.
+Solomon asked over thirty questions in Ecclesiastes.
 Many of them we can relate to, because we face them as well.
-That is why Ecclessiastes is a book that we should pay attention to in the modern era.
+That is why Ecclesiastes is a book that we should pay attention to in the modern era.
 The questions don’t go away.
 Rather they increase.

 Can you find meaning in life through intellectual pursuits?
 Solomon couldn’t.
 Can you find meaning in life through pleasure?
 Through luxury?
 Through sensuality?
 Through work?
 Through beauty?
 Solomon couldn’t.

 Nor can you.
 But you can find meaning in life.
 That is what this book is all about.

 This book may not answer all your questions, but it will give you a foundation to work from when you face questions in life.
 It will show you how the wisest man who ever lived faced them.
 And what he finally discovered about God.

 Every “thinker” needs a sanctuary—a quiet haven with no distractions to disturb their thought processes.
 Here is how I envision Solomon’s sanctuary.

 Solomon’s “thinking room” was a little cubicle he would have called his study, had there been such a thing in his time.
 It was little more than a cell furnished with a writing table, a chair, and some rudimentary writing materials.
 His working area was lit by several candles since he did most of his reading and writing either late at night or early in the morning.

 One wall had a window, of sorts, facing west.
 Mostly it was just a hole in the wall, with shutters that he could close if the breeze was too cold or the sun too bright.
 It was big enough that he could see out without needing to stand up.

 The door in the sidewall opened into his sleeping quarters and was the only way to enter the room.
 The room was heated through the door by the fireplace in the next room.